50 Incredible Things To Do In Vietnam In 2023

 There really is a cruise to suit all kinds of traveller and, though it has become a little crowded in recent years, it is still something you simply have to do whilst in Vietnam.

-We opted for a cruise run by Rosa Cruise which ended being a perfect choice for us.
+We opted for a cruise run by Rosa Cruise which ended up being a perfect choice for us.

 It was a 2 day, 1 night tour which was middle of the range in terms of price, but certainly above average in what was offered.